 The inter-domain Za interface consists of two parts: the IPsec Encapsulating Security Payloads (ESP) tunnel that carries the actual Diameter traffic, and the Internet Key Exchange (IKE) connection which is used to establish the IPsec ESP tunnel between the two Security Domains.
+3GPP TS 33.210 [37] defines which versions of the protocols should be used.
 The use of IKE with pre-shared keys is also standardised in 3GPP TS 33.210 [37]